 Even if your claims history doesn’t cause your insurer to drop your policy, making claims will probably raise your premium.
 Some insurers offer steep discounts to customers who have not made any claims during a two-to-five-year period.
 Others simply increase rates for policyholders who make claims.

 Insurance companies divide areas into territories and assign rates based on the losses companies experience in each one and factors like the quality of police and fire departments, crime statistics, and general level of maintenance of the housing stock.
 These factors affect prices somewhat from territory to territory in the Puget Sound area.

 Within territories, companies set rates according to the property’s proximity to a fire station and a fire hydrant, and on the quality of the fire department and water supply for firefighting.
 Rates are usually much lower for homes in “protected” areas within five miles of a fire station and within 500 to 1,000 feet of a fire hydrant.
 Premiums for homeowners insurance in unprotected areas are typically 40 to 60 percent higher than in protected areas.

 Insurance companies rate houses as frame, masonry, “superior,” or in a similar category of construction.
 The lowest premiums go to houses in the “superior” category—houses in which all floors, the roof, and all exterior walls are constructed from noncombustible materials like concrete, metal, or gypsum.
 The masonry construction category includes houses with exterior walls made of a noncombustible material like brick, stone, or adobe but that have floors or roofs made of combustible materials.
 The most expensive rating is for wood-frame houses, including houses with wood, vinyl, or aluminum siding.

 While frame construction is a disadvantage in the event of fire, it is an advantage in an earthquake.
-If you purchase earthquake coverage, your overall homeowners premium will be substantially lower for a frame house than for a masonry house.
+If you purchase earthquake coverage, your overall homeowners premium will be substantially higher for a masonry house than for a frame house.